gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 ## GeoGebra

 GeoGebra gives you an option of exporting the Graphics View as PGF/TikZ code.
-Installing [GeoGebra Classic 6](https://wiki.geogebra.org/en/Reference:GeoGebra_Installation) is a dependecy hell ([ex1](https://ask.fedoraproject.org/t/dnf-reports-geogebra-gpg-key-not-found/3376) and [ex2](https://help.geogebra.org/topic/geogebra-classic-and-fedora-32)).
+Installing [GeoGebra Classic 6](https://wiki.geogebra.org/en/Reference:GeoGebra_Installation) is a dependency hell ([ex1](https://ask.fedoraproject.org/t/dnf-reports-geogebra-gpg-key-not-found/3376) and [ex2](https://help.geogebra.org/topic/geogebra-classic-and-fedora-32)).
 Therefore, we will just use the online version: https://www.geogebra.org/classic

 Now to insert the exported PGF/TikZ image just add the relevant parts of the LaTeX code from the export file.